 "Standard" reporting requirements apply to an FS household assigned a certification period longer than six months, as well as to migrant or seasonal farm workers.
 These include households who are eligible for IDA (and who have also been given a certification period of 12 months) and other households in which all adult members are either disabled or elderly (and who have been given a certification period of 24 months.

-Note: Elderly/disabled households with earnings are given twelve-month certification periods and would be subject to Simplified Reporting.
+Note that elderly/disabled households with earnings are given six-month certification periods and would be subject to Simplified Reporting, discussed below.)

-Households subject to Standard Reporting are required to report changes in the following areas between recertification:
+Households subject to standard reporting are required to report changes in the following areas between recertifications:

-- change in unearned income from private sources and non-private sources of more than \$100 monthly (except for income from programs administered by ESA); - change in household composition; - change in legal child support obligations; - change in liquid resources that increase the total to over 2,250, except that households in which any member is elderly or disabled are not required to report unless the total exceeds \$3,500; - change in source of income, including starting or stopping a job or changing jobs if accompanied by a change in income (Pursuant 7 CFR § 273.12(a)(1)(i)(B)) and, - Changes in residence and resulting changes in shelter costs.
+- changes in earned income of more than \$100 monthly; - changes in unearned income of more than \$50 monthly (except for income from programs administered by IMA); - changes in household composition; - changes in legal child support obligations; - changes in liquid resources that increase the total to over \$2,000, except that households in which any member is elderly or disabled are not required to report unless the total exceeds \$3,000; and - changes in residence and resulting changes in shelter costs.

-If a SNAP household is subject to Standard Reporting and experiences a change in household circumstances, the household must report the change by the 10th day of the month following the month of change.
+If a FS household is subject to standard reporting and experiences a change between the application interview and the date of the notice of eligibility, household members must report the change by the 10th day of the month following the month of change.